 Can pets eat Yeast (Baker's)?

-Baker's yeast (Saccharomyces cerevisiae) is a live leavening organism sold as active dry, instant, and fresh compressed cakes for bread, pizza dough, rolls, and brewing starters.
-It activates with warmth and moisture.
-It ferments sugars to produce carbon dioxide and alcohol.
-Raw yeast dough may expand rapidly in a warm stomach.
-Exposure often comes from dough left to rise on counters or from discarded scraps in trash bins.
-As dough expands, it may cause painful bloating, and fermentation alcohol can add systemic toxicity.
-Brewing yeast slurries and sourdough starters pose similar concerns when ingested in quantity.
-Pizza dough balls and bread-machine dough are common household exposure points.
-Nutritional yeast is a different inactive product used as seasoning and does not rise like baker's yeast.
-For pets, keep all active dough and starter cultures out of reach and seek urgent veterinary advice after ingestion.
-Signs after yeast dough ingestion may include abdominal distension, repeated retching, unsteady gait, and lethargy as alcohol is absorbed.
-Warm environments may speed fermentation and gas expansion.
-Rapid assessment is important when proofing dough is accessed.
+Keep all active dough and starter cultures out of reach.
+Seek urgent veterinary advice after any ingestion.
+Signs may include abdominal distension, repeated retching, unsteady gait, and lethargy as alcohol absorbs.
+Baker's yeast (Saccharomyces cerevisiae) is a live leavening organism sold as active dry, instant, and fresh compressed cakes for bread, pizza dough, and rolls.
+Ferments sugars to produce carbon dioxide and alcohol.
+Exposure often comes from dough rising on counters or scraps in trash bins.
+Expanding dough may cause painful bloating; fermentation alcohol adds systemic toxicity risk.
+Brewing yeast slurries and sourdough starters pose similar concerns.
+Nutritional yeast is a different inactive product and does not rise.
+Warm environments speed fermentation and gas expansion.

 Y